 Now that you've created the transaction, you can find it in the Transactions report.

 General Ledger displays the debit and credit balances for all accounts with transaction activity during a given time period.
 The default time period shows the last month of ledger activity.
-If you wish to look at a different time period, just type new dates in the fields and click Apply.
+If you wish to look at a different time period, use the filter.

-Summary shows the cumulative debits and credits for each affected account.
-Detail shows the entries connected to each individual transaction.
+The Summary view shows the cumulative debits and credits for each affected account.
+The Detail view shows the entries connected to each individual transaction.

 The Transactions report gathers all the different transaction types for a given time period.
-You can adjust the time period using the filter (among other things).
+You can adjust the time period (among other things) using the filter.